Skip to main content

 • next recommended backlog action

-Use when code, spec, content, or automation changes are being made to satisfy tracked intent.
+Use when code, spec, content, automation, release-readiness checks, or shipping mechanics are being changed or executed to satisfy tracked intent.

 Allowed work: